tefra/xsdata/docs/codegen.rst

 .. admonition:: Note
     :class: hint

-    The cli is relying on the `os.path.commonpath` to create the package structure and doesn't do any conflict resolution, which shouldn't be an issue if you use the cli with a single source (directory or remote/local file).
+    The cli is relying on the `os.path.commonpath` of the schemas locations to create the final package structure.
+If you prefer a more flat structure or you have circular import errors check the option :ref:`ns-struct`.

-Output
+output
 ------

 The output option changes the generation format.